rqhu1995/BRPWR-Gurobi/README.md

 ## Description

-This project contains codes for the paper "Repositioning in bike sharing systems with broken bikes considering on-site repairs".
+This project contains codes for the paper [Repositioning in bike sharing systems with broken bikes considering on-site repairs](https://doi.org/10.1016/j.tre.2025.104155).
 The detailed model and problem description can be found in the paper.

 Note: The current project solves the problem using Python with gurobipy for the EXACT solutions (**Solver**).
 There is another project using Hybrid Genetic Search with Adaptive Diversity Control and Station Budget Constrained heuristic for efficiently obtaining the NEAR-OPTIMAL solutions.
 The project can be found [here](https://github.com/rqhu1995/BRPWR-HGSADC-SBC).